JanHerca/urantiapedia/output/wikijs/en/article/How_big_is_Orvonton.md

 Astonishingly enough, here is corroborating NEW SCIENTIFIC INFORMATION from the Grolier CD- ROM encyclopedia.
 (Copied directly from the CD.)
 It says:

 > “The total mass of the Galaxy can be measured by studying the motions of individual stars and clouds of hydrogen gas in different parts of the galaxy and by applying CELESTIAL MECHANICS to calculate a total mass that will account for the observed motions.
 The mass can also be determined from the motions of the Galaxy's small satellite galaxies, especially the nearby dwarf elliptical galaxies, and globular clusters.
 Recent computations by both methods agree that the Galaxy's mass is possibly 1,000 to 2,000 billion times the mass of the Sun.
-As the Sun's mass is about average for a star in the Galaxy, the total number of stars must also be of this order.”
-[UB 15:4.8](/en/The_Urantia_Book/15#p4_8)
+As the Sun's mass is about average for a star in the Galaxy, the total number of stars must also be of this order.” <a id="a144_664"></a>[UB 15:4.8](/en/The_Urantia_Book/15#p4_8)

 1,000 to 2,000 billion solar masses is one to two trillion solar masses.
 While “solar masses” are not necessarily stars, according to the encyclopedia the total number of stars in the Milky Way must also be of the same order!
 Instead of trying to bend *The Urantia Book* to meet science, we simply wait patiently for the science to change.
 It's a no-brainer, as the saying goes.